 Where a Data subject submits a request to the Processor to exercise one of its legal rights, the Processor shall deal with this request if it relates to processing that pertains to the Processor’s own processing activities.
 In all other cases, the Processor will forward the request to the Controller and the request will then be dealt with by the Controller.
 The Processor may notify the Data subject hereof.

-Where a Data subject submits an inspection request to the Controller, the Processor shall cooperate where requested by the Controller in so far as is possible and reasonable.
+The Processor shall cooperate where requested by the Controller in so far as is possible and reasonable.

 NONDISCLOSURE AND CONFIDENTIALITY

-All personal data received by the Processor from the Controller and/or compiled by the Processor within the framework of this Data Processing Agreement is subject to a duty of confidentiality vis-à-vis third parties.
-The Processor shall refrain from using this information for any purpose other than that for which it was furnished, even where made available in a manner that is not traceable to the Data subjects.
+All personal data received by the Processor from the Controller and/or compiled by the Processor within the framework of this Data Processing Agreement is subject to a duty of confidentiality towards third parties.
+The Processor shall refrain from using the personal data for any purpose other than that for which it was furnished, even where made available in a manner that is not traceable to the Data subjects.

 This duty of confidentiality will not apply in the event that the Controller has expressly authorised the furnishing of such information to third parties, where the furnishing of the information to third parties is reasonably necessary in view of the nature of the instructions and the implementation of this Data Processing Agreement, or if there is a legal obligation to make the information available to a third party.